IanAbaxx/abaxx-vc-sdk/example/usecase/steel_thread/README.md

 We assume there are two parties:

 1. Alice, using a wallet, applying for a credential
-2. An issuer via the SSI Service, processing credential applications and issuing credentials
+2. An issuer via the VC Service, processing credential applications and issuing credentials

 Each party has a single DID.
-Alice and the SSI Service each have a single `[did:key](https://w3c-ccg.github.io/did-method-key/)` DID.
+Alice and the VC Service each have a single `[did:key](https://w3c-ccg.github.io/did-method-key/)` DID.
 Alice stores her DID’s private key in her wallet.
-The SSI Service stores its private key in the service key store database.
+The VC Service stores its private key in the service key store database.

 ## Actors